Can Yoga Sculpt Your Body?

 As a personal trainer and yoga teacher I often get asked this question: Can yoga really sculpt my body?
 The answer is yes.
 Yoga is a totally viable form of exercise.

 Ultimately, yoga increases your body awareness and helps you to feel more comfortable in your own skin.
 When you feel good about yourself, you radiate that out into the world.
-Nothing is more sexy than a person who displays an honest inner confidence.

 Yoga teaches us mindfulness.
 When we are mindful, we make better lifestyle choices.
 We eat healthier and drink more water.
 Overall, we are happier, kinder people.
 As your yoga practice evolves, so will you.
 Allow it to be an exciting journey into the deepest layers of yourself.

 Try different styles of yoga to challenge your muscles in new ways.
 Keep your routine exciting and fun to prevent boredom.
-Listen to your body by balancing your practice's Yin and Yang elements.

 3 Ways to Cultivate and Keep a Home Yoga Practice

 Starting a home practice can be a daunting task.
 When I talk to students about starting a home practice, the same topics keep coming up: They don’t have the space or the time, they’ve tried but can’t stick with it or when they try, they don’t end up doing the type of practice they would like to.
 A home practice can teach you to follow your intuition and how to listen to your body.
 It will teach you to make time for yourself and it will allow you to reap the benefits daily practice can bring.